The BBC has investigated the imaginary character of the lovely Samantha on Radio 4's I'm Sorry I Haven't A Clue , it has been disclosed.

 BBC News is always aware of the need to report with sensitivity, whilst also maintaining our principles of accurate, factual and impartial news coverage.

 The complainant contacted the BBC about Have I Got News For You , broadcast on 25 October 2013.
-His complaint concerned a reference made to Prince Harry by the host, Jo Brand, when she was talking about the royal christening of Prince George.
-She
+His complaint concerned a reference made to Prince Harry by the host, Jo Brand, when she was talking about the royal christening of Prince

 George's godparents include [x] Van Cutsem.
 I presume that's a nickname, in that [x] Van Cutsem and Harry then snorts 'em.